Toxicology - Plant Protection Products

 Considerations regarding classification of amateur products

-Effective from 01/06/2015, all plant protection products, including those intended for amateur use, must be classified in accordance with Regulation (EC) 1272/2008 (CLP).
+All PPPs, including those intended for amateur use, must be classified in accordance with Regulation (EC) 1272/2008 (GB/NI CLP).

 - Category 1, 2 or 3 for acute toxicity

 - Category 1 (1A or 1B) for carcinogenicity, mutagenicity, reproductive toxicity or Specific Target Organ Toxicity (STOT SE/RE)

-- Category 1 (1A, 1B or 1C) for skin corrosion/irritation
+- Category 1 (1A, 1B or 1C) for skin corrosion

-- Category 1 for eye irritation
+- Category 1 for eye damage

 - Category 1, 1A or 1B for skin sensitisation